tpcofficial/big-oauth2/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#big-oauth2-and-packages) your bug is related to, create an issue on that repository and provide the following information by filling in [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+After you've determined [which repository](#big-oauth2-and-packages) your bug is related to, create an issue on that repository and provide the following information by filling in [the template](https://github.com/tpcofficial/big-oauth2/blob/dudeisbrendan03-patch-1/.github/ISSUE_TEMPLATE/---bug-report.md).

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.
+For example, start by explaining how you started and implemented big-oauth2, e.g. which command exactly you used in the terminal, an example of code you used or how you started the software to test otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Atom command, and if so which one?
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/atom/keybinding-resolver) shown**.
+If you use the keyboard while following the steps.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

  **Did the problem start happening recently** (e.g. after updating to a new version of big-oauth2) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of big-oauth2?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of Atom from [the releases page](https://github.com/tpcofficial/big-oauth2/releases).
+You can download older versions of big-oauth2 from [the releases page](https://github.com/tpcofficial/big-oauth2/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment: